ikmb/TOFU-MAaPO/README.md

 ### Running metabolic gene/pathway estimation with HUMAnN
 **We strongly recommend creating [your own configuration file](/docs/hostgenome.md) for all example runs below.**

-In your first run with HUMAnN, you are required to add the parameter `--updatehumann` and `--humann_db /path/to/store/humann/db`, so that TOFU-MAaPO will download the required database to the given path.
+In your first run with HUMAnN, you are required to add the parameter `--updatehumann` and `--humann_db /path/to/store/humann/db`, as well as `--updatemetaphlan` and `--metaphlan_db /path/to/store/metaphlan/db` so that TOFU-MAaPO will download the required databases to the given paths.
 Please keep in mind that this might take some hours to finish.

 Run first:
 ```